 Yangdong and Hahoe Historical Villages

-Offering a peep into Korea’s pastoral traditions, Yangdong and Hahoe are historical villages in South Korea.
+Yangdong and Hahoe are historical villages in South Korea, offering a peep into Korea’s pastoral traditions.
 They were founded around the 15th century and are located amidst scenic countryside.
 The inhabitants of this village indulge in cattle rearing and farming.
 A stroll across these villages lets its visitors experience the clan structure influenced by Confucianism.

 Hwaseong Fortress

-Hwaseong Fortress is located in Suwon city and a representation of South Korea’s military history.
+Hwaseong Fortress is located in Suwon City and represents South Korea’s military history.
 The eighteenth-century fortification is joined by one of the country’s best city walls, extending more than 6 kilometers.
-At this fortress, visitors can see the beautiful merger of historical and modern architecture.
+Visitors can see this fortress’s beautiful merger of historical and modern architecture.

 Jeju Volcanic Island